 “For your troubles,” Holly grunted, stuffing wormy-squirmies into the empty purse.
 After she’d filled it to the brim, she retied the drawstring and secured it to her belt.
 “How long will they last?”

 Mongo stopped gathering coins.
-“They’ll wriggle for a couple years, mebbe.”
+“They’ll wriggle for a dozen years, mebbe.”

 Holly nodded curtly and strode back through the cave.
 Mongo followed.
 When she reached the entrance, she sprinted out into the sun-baked desert.